christineadriane/cevora-copilotstudio-training/labs/lab-05/README.md

 ## 📑 Summary of Learnings

-- Interception enables quality gates and value‑add steps.
+- Triggers transform inbox noise into structured inputs.
-- System variables are your circuit breakers.
+- Clear, narrow instructions prevent over‑parsing.

 ## 🔑 Golden rules

-- Stop the send before you transform.
+- Keep subject filters specific.
-- Keep parsing prompts strict and observable.
+- Document what the trigger injects into the agent.
-- Pass only the required text into the tool.
+- Fail safe: log when no recipe is found.
-- Return one consolidated message to avoid spam.
+- Test with realistic newsletter formats.
-- Log all transformations for traceability.
+- Disable the trigger when running unrelated tests.